Shortest paths in one-counter systems

 We now explain some intuition behind this statement.
-First note that, by condition~\eqref{pr:prsu}, the total number of configurations appearing on $\rho_\pref$ and $\rho_\suff$ is at most $5 n \cdot n$, since $n$ is the number of states of the OCS~\OCS and both of these paths are low (so counter values $5 n$ and above do not occur).
+First note that, by condition~\ref{pr:prsu}, the total number of configurations appearing on $\rho_\pref$ and $\rho_\suff$ is at most $5 n \cdot n$, since $n$ is the number of states of the OCS~\OCS and both of these paths are low (so counter values $5 n$ and above do not occur).
 Thus, $\len(\rho_\pref) + \len(\rho_\suff) \le 5 n^2$.
-Second, we can conclude from condition~\eqref{pr:cap} that every state $q \in Q$ can occur in configurations appearing in $\rho_\rcap$ at most $\gcd(A, B)$ times; hence, $\len(\rho_\rcap) \le n \cdot \gcd(A, B) \le n^2$.
-Finally, condition~\eqref{pr:up} implies $\len(\rho_\up) \le a \cdot n$; if, for instance, $a \leq \const \cdot n$, then $\len(\rho_\up) \le \const \cdot n^2$; similarly, $\len(\rho_\down) \le \const \cdot n^2$.
+Second, we can conclude from condition~\ref{pr:cap} that every state $q \in Q$ can occur in configurations appearing in $\rho_\rcap$ at most $\gcd(A, B)$ times; hence, $\len(\rho_\rcap) \le n \cdot \gcd(A, B) \le n^2$.
+Finally, condition~\ref{pr:up} implies $\len(\rho_\up) \le a \cdot n$; if, for instance, $a \leq \const \cdot n$, then $\len(\rho_\up) \le \const \cdot n^2$; similarly, $\len(\rho_\down) \le \const \cdot n^2$.
 Combined together, these bounds would in this case show that $\len(\rho)$ is at most quadratic in~$n$.

 However, this reasoning would be insufficient for our purposes, since the number of normal arcs itself can be linear in~$n$.
-This motivates more subtle upper bounds~\eqref{pr:upl} and~\eqref{pr:downl} and the fine-grained choice of parameter in~\eqref{pr:cap}.
-We show how to use Lemma~\ref{lem:normalization} to obtain a quadratic upper bound on the size of the \emph{entire} path in the following subsection~\ref{s:proof:global}; the remainder of the present subsection proves Lemma~\ref{lem:normalization}.
+This motivates more subtle upper bounds~\ref{pr:upl} and~\ref{pr:downl} and the fine-grained choice of parameter in~\ref{pr:cap}.
+We show how to use Lemma~\ref{lem:normalization} to obtain a quadratic upper bound on the size of the \emph{entire} path in the following Section~\ref{s:proof:global}; the remainder of the present Section proves Lemma~\ref{lem:normalization}.

 \begin{proof} Fix configurations $\alpha$ and $\beta$ such that $\cvalue(\alpha) = \cvalue(\beta) = 0$ and there exists an arc from $\alpha$ to $\beta$.
 If there is a low arc from $\alpha$ to $\beta$, then there is nothing to prove, so assume that all the arcs from $\alpha$ to $\beta$ are not low.
 Let $\rho_\circ$ be such an arc of the shortest possible length; then $\rho_\circ$ is not low.
 Let